emmcl/emcl8195-tracker/README.md

-# RECOMMENDATIONS FOR IMPROVEMENTS OR EXTENSIONS
+# Recommendations for Extensions & Improvements

-Due to time constraints I was not able to make this site overally responsive, I only picked two points of responsivity which were required.
+Due to time constraints I was not able to make this site overly responsive, I only picked two points of responsivity which were required.
 I would like to improve this and make it completely responsive.

-Additionally,
+Additionally, I would like to make this into a more expanded version, with the ability to search, filter and produce graphs and statistics based on the users data over a specific period of time, eg. at the end of the year.

+# Bugs 🪲
+The form is not fully responsive between all sizes, please utilise the given sizes at the top of this file.

+The form has only been tested within Chrome, therefore I am unsure if there are any issues in other browsers.

-# REFERENCES
+# References

-## The following are external code sources utilised within this project:
+## The following are external code sources utilised within this project.

 Ciprian.
 (2018).
 Generate HTML list from javascript array.
 Retrieved from https://getbutterfly.com/generate-html-list-from-javascript-array/